ebuchman/blog/content/posts/uoa.md

 [^early-writing]: we did accounting in physical shapes. earliest writing were
     "recipts" - the tokens impressed into clay.
 [^uoa-standardization]: Sargon standardized.
 Egypt?
+[^anthro-origin]: TODO: Ingham has 2, doesnt mention dowries.
+Hudson has three,
+    two are what we'd call anthro, also doesnt mention dowries.
+[^modern-assyria]: TODO: modern features in old assyrian trade
+[^rescontre]: TODO:

 NOTE:
 - shekel is the sign for axe